-- Radiant warmer – an open bed that provides easy access to your baby for the initial moments of care.
-This bed measures temperature and keeps the baby warm (photo top right).
+- Radiant warmer – an open bed that provides easy access to your baby for the initial moments of care, measures temperature and keeps the baby warm

-- Isolette – a closed incubator that reduces sound and keeps the baby warm while he is growing (photo bottom right).
+- Isolette – a closed incubator that reduces sound and keeps the baby warm while he/her are growing

-- Bassinet/crib – where your baby will sleep after he has grown and is able to maintain body temperature.
+- Bassinet/crib – where your baby will sleep after he/she has grown and is able to maintain body temperature

 Monitoring your baby

 - Cardiac apnea monitor – measures your baby’s heart rate and respiratory rate through small wires that are placed on your baby’s chest.

 - Pulse oximetry monitor (pulse ox) – tells how much oxygen is in your baby’s blood.
 It is placed on your baby with a velcro strip.